 This will come to graphic design too.
 Imagine designing a magazine layout where the designer defines a number of rules like “I need to have these three pictures with one looking bigger than the rest and I also have these three texts associated with each image”.
 At this point the algorithm will create an infinite number of variations.
 Of course not final variations but nonetheless, new variations that can be mixed, altered and curated.

-Of course this is not going to supplant inspiration, personality and may I dare say it, magic.
+Of course this is not going to supplant inspiration, personality and, dare I say it, magic.
 But no doubt it is going to change the business of creativity as much as the computer changed it in the 80s.
 Algorithms will not be great at understanding the nuances of context and culture or even problem definition (this is what humans are the best at) but they are already better than us at repetitive tasks and they are about to get better at creativity.

 I remember listening to a presentation by 8vo (probably one of the most interesting British graphic design studios active during the 80s) where they told the story of how they designed one of their most famous pieces.
 Most of us in the audience were born in the computer era and what surprised us all was how slow and labor intensive graphic design was at the end of the film era.
 They were extremely thorough, sure, but this piece took various designers more than a week, an unthinkable length of time for today’s standards.
 Modern software and computers could have helped them do the job in a tenth of the time but how much could generative design have helped them to either design faster or better?

 Algorithmic-based generative design is going to revolutionise creativity like software and computers did in the 80s, maybe like the printing press did in the sixteenth century.
 The price of creative variation is going to plummet.
 Superficial variation is going to become less valuable but humans will still be hungry for meaning and narratives.
 Just like the printing press lowered the price of books and increased the value of narratives and information, generative design is going to lower the value of signs and increase the value of meaning.